The foil adventure begins.

 STARBOARD FOIL BOARDS

 Starboard's foilboard range has now 5 different models for all styles of foiling, from freestyle to race.
-The Foil 100 and the Foil 111 are dedicated to stronger winds and freestyle and are the latest addition to the range.

 KEY COMMON FEATURES OF THE RANGE: